What is it?

 Also, UK models have been given a unique RHD suspension setup.
 Good job, because the LHD proved, while decent, a bit too keen to hop after hitting a bump, as if the damping wasn’t firm enough (and if it got the jitters in Europe, imagine how it would fare over here...).
 Otherwise, general spring stiffness seems OK and the Santa Fe proves as upmarket and near-premium to drive as it looks.

 The upmarket vibes continue inside.
 Hyundai has rolled out some very impressive interiors in recent years and the Santa Fe continues that trend.
 The high-position high-resolution centre screen is attractive, the dials are clear and high standards of finish are matched by impressive standards of build quality.

 It can be bought in either five-seat or seven-seat guise, with the rear seats folding easily.
 Pity that the rakish side shoulder-line blocks the view out for kids, but the driving position is high and commanding, so at least you’ll be OK.
 Need we say that equipment levels are extremely high?
 Probably not.
 It’s what you expect from a Hyundai, after all.

-This is a great value large SUV: prices start from £25,495.
-2011 was the second-best year for UK sales, and given how this car is so competitively priced, we can only see that continuing.
+This is a great value large SUV: prices start from £26,000.
 At an impressive 47.9mpg, it’s more economical than before too, saving you even more cash.
 Then there’s that five-year warranty… bargain?
 We certainly think so.